Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Results

-We find that the effective Hamiltonian gives an accurate quantitative description of the experimental NS data, both quenched and annealed (Fig. \ref{fig2} A).
-In accordance with the experiments, simulations of the diffuse scattering show Coulombic correlations associated with the emergent $U(1)$ gauge field between 2K and 1K.
+We find that the effective Hamiltonian gives an accurate quantitative description of the experimental NS data, both after rapid coooling and annealing (Fig.~\ref{fig2}B).
+In accordance with the experiments, simulations of the diffuse scattering show Coulombic correlations associated with the emergent $U(1)$ gauge field between $2$~K and $1$~K (Fig.~\ref{fig2}C).
 At lower temperatures, a further build-up in correlations is reflected in a sharpening of the features.
-Below 600mK the correlations remain constant as one would expect for a glass.
-A calculated spin configuration below $T_{\rm irr}$ is shown in Fig. \ref{fig3} A, whose structure factor matches the experimental NS data accurately.
+Below $600$~mK the correlations remain largely unchanged as one would expect for a glass, with no appreciable features indicating the development of long-range order, as opposed to numerical simulations using non-local updates where Bragg peaks develop at very low temperatures~\cite{melko2001long,borzi2016intermediate,yavors2008dy,henelius2016refrustration,bovo2018special}.
+A calculated spin configuration below $T_{\rm irr}$ is shown in Fig.~\ref{fig3}A, whose structure factor matches the experimental NS data accurately (Fig.~\ref{fig2}B).
 To visualise the spatial magnetic correlations in the system, we use colored smooth surface wrappings around regions of connected tetrahedra with the same net magnetic moment.
 Ice rules allow six possible such orientations.
 For clarity, only four types are shown.

-While computationally intensive, the degree of precision with which this effective Hamiltonian describes the experimental data opens the possibility of investigating the mechanisms by which the cooperative contribution to spin freezing occurs.
+While computationally intensive, effective Hamiltonians open the possibility of investigating possible mechanisms by which the cooperative contribution to spin freezing might occur.